- About About

-Posted on Blog by · February 04, 2013 10:20 AMAs most of you know, Massachusetts passed a ballot initiative to legalize medical marijuana (MMJ) last November 6.
+Posted on Blogs by · February 04, 2013 10:20 AMAs most of you know, Massachusetts passed a ballot initiative to legalize medical marijuana (MMJ) last November 6.
 Although we were optimistic it would pass, we were very pleased when 63% of the voters, nearly 1.9 million people voted for this.

 The Massachusetts Medical Society (which has over 24,000 physician members) had been against the ballot initiative from the campaign’s infancy.
 I attended their biannual meeting last November 30, where they were voting on whether to recommend delaying implementation of the ballot initiative, and if they should recommend physicians turn in other physicians to the licensing board if they recommended medical cannabis.